 HPA-016 Hop Substitutions

 If the HPA-016 hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your HPA-016 substitutions.

 There are no manually picked substitutions for this hop.
 You can instead use our tool that uses data to find similar hops.

-Is HPA-016 available as Cryo/Lupulin powder?
+Is HPA-016 available in lupulin powder?